How to Create a Workflow Diagram: Examples & Free Templates

 Every construction project is unique and might be planned differently depending on the organization.
 This workflow diagram shows some simple pre-construction steps a small construction project management team uses to get everything lined up for their construction phase.

 Let’s say you’re about to hire a general contractor to make a building.
-You’d first start by defining your project scope, budget and timeline, which will go into your construction plan.
-Then you’d hire an architect to create a schematic design, which will help you and your team estimate your construction costs.
-Once you have a better idea of what your final design would look like, you can proceed to check the regulation for construction projects like yours and get any permits that might be needed, early on in the process to help you establish its feasibility.
+Start by defining the project scope, budget and timeline, which will go into the construction plan.
+Then, hire an architect to create a schematic design, which will help estimate construction costs.
+Once there’s a better idea of what the final design would look like, proceed to check the regulations for similar construction projects and get any permits that might be needed, early on in the process to help establish its feasibility.

-Now you can use your schematic design and other information from the architectural design process to acquire materials and then evaluate bids from general contractors, as represented with a diamond symbol in the workflow example below.
-Once you choose a general contractor, you can proceed with a site analysis, a preconstruction meeting and get started with the construction phase.
+Now use the schematic design and other information from the architectural design process to acquire materials and evaluate bids from general contractors, as represented with a diamond symbol in the workflow example below.
+Once there’s a general contractor, proceed with a site analysis and a preconstruction meeting and start the construction phase.

 Workflow diagram example showing pre-construction process